Demolished public housing projects in Atlanta: Hidden Village Homes

 Hidden Village Homes is a 500-unit abandoned housing project once owned by the AHA located 2208 Verbena street, in northwest Atlanta.
 The complex sits in the Dixie Hill neighborhood.
 It was abandoned due to fire damage.

-John O. Chiles
+John O. Chiles Elderly Highrise

 John O. Chiles (Harris III) is a 190 unit affordable housing community in Atlanta, Georgia.
 The community is located in the 5th Congressional neighborhood the last remaining structure of Harris Homes.

-Tucker Homes
+Ed Tucker Memorial Homes

+Built in 1949, Ed Tucker Memorial Homes (aka “Tucker Homes”) was a 200-unit co-operative housing project designed as a memorial to veterans of Atlanta who gave their lives in World War 2.
+A combined effort between the FHA and the non-profit Veteran's Corporation, it was named for a young B-24 navigator from College Park, Georgia who died in the battle of Rabaul.